SciML/Catalyst.jl/README.md

   * Networks defined by the basic file format used by the [RSSA](https://www.cosbi.eu/research/prototypes/rssa) group at COSBI in their [model collection](https://www.cosbi.eu/prototypes/jLiexDeBIgFV4zxwnKiW97oc4BjTtIoRGajqdUz4.zip).

 ## Finding steady states
 The steady states of a reaction network can be found using homotopy continuation (as implemented by [HomotopyContinuation.jl](https://github.com/isaacsas/ReactionNetworkImporters.jl)).
-This method is limited to polynomial systems, which includes reaction network not containing non-polynomial rates in the reaction rates (such as logarithms and non integer exponents).
+This method is limited to polynomial systems, which includes reaction network not containing non-polynomial rates in the reaction rates (such as logarithms and non integer exponents). *Note, both the steady-state and the bifurcation diagram functionality only fully support Julia 1.1 and greater.*

 The basic syntax is
 ```julia